 - Nancy Price, PhD 2012, currently a faculty member at Portland State University, Oregon.

-- Ben Frieman, MS 2012, currently pursuing a PhD at the Colorado School of Mines.
+- Ben Frieman, MS 2012, finished a PhD at the Colorado School of Mines.

-- Félice Naus-Thijssen, PhD 2011, currently living and working in the Netherlands.
+- Félice Naus-Thijssen, PhD 2011, currently living in the Netherlands.

 - Sam Roy, MS 2011, finished a PhD with Peter Koons in 2015 and currently a postdoctoral researcher at UMaine.

-- Wesley Groome, PhD 2006, currently Senior Exploration Geologist for Focus Minerals Ltd., Australia.
+- Wesley Groome, PhD 2006, Senior Exploration Geologist, Australia.

-- Erwin Melis, PhD 2006, currently working for a geotechnical firm in New Mexico.
+- Erwin Melis, PhD 2006, currently working in the geotechnical industry.

 - Heather Short, PhD 2006, currently a faculty member at John Abbott University, Canada.